Forum South West 2018 Round-Up

 Emily referred to the on-going engagement with government by UKLPG and their published policy document “Gas for off-grid Britain”.
 In this she stated that the LPG industry is calling for pragmatic solutions: the targeting of oldest and most inefficient appliances first, that understanding of rural building stock is required and that installer and home owner buy-in is essential.
 Consumers, Emily stated, need innovative technologies which are easy to understand, operate and compare to those currently in use, and that behavioural psychology is as important as technology.

-In setting out the case for the bio-propane, Emily stated that it was chemically identical to conventional propane and that it was renewable, offering further benefits such as ease of use and versatility.
+In setting out the case for the bio-propane, Emily stated that it was chemically identical to conventional propane and that it was renewable,

 Our final guest speaker of the morning was Tom Matthews from Good Energy.
 Tom explained that Good Energy supplies 100% renewable electricity to over 110,000 domestic and 5,000 business consumers while managing Feed In Tariff (FIT) accounts for over 140,000 customers.
 Their fuel mix was described as 46% wind, 30% biogen, 18% solar, 6% hydro.